Look Up and Get Connected

 Look Up and Get Connected - Providence Holistic Counseling Services - eye_contact

-“Thank you Michael for coming and being with me here.
+“Thank you, Michael, for coming and being with me here.
 I know this must have been hard for you.”
 I could hear the gratitude in her voice, it shook me at my core.
 While I’m writing this, it is still shaking that same core.
 This experience happened because I was physically present with her.
 I wonder what I would’ve done if I was the same age today?
 Would I have just clicked the “like” button on Facebook next to a picture of him?
-Would I have been one of 42 people who simply wrote a comment, “I am so sorry Amy”.
-Would my entire experience of supporting Amy been a text message spoken through Siri on my iPhone?
+Would I have been one of 42 people who wrote a comment, “I am so sorry, Amy”?
+Would my entire experience of supporting Amy be a text message spoken through Siri on my iPhone?
 I am not grateful that Amy and Debbie lost their father.
-I am grateful that somehow I summoned the courage to take that hour and a half out of my life to drive to their home and be present them.
+I am grateful that somehow I summoned the courage to take that hour and a half out of my life to drive to their home and be present with them.
 I am not sure at the age of twenty I would do the same thing today, it is too easy to just hide behind my MacBook and iPhone and not face my fears.
 Today I do not have to look up and get connected, I can choose the safety and security of distance through technology.

 Look Up and Get Connected - Providence Holistic Counseling Services - Thoreau Greater Miracle - Unity of hands and all seeing eye